hanseltertius/fun_project_2_REAPYTHON1SMAGM/README.md

    - To activate the virtual environment, we need to type:
      - If using Windows : `myenv\Scripts\activate`
      - If using Mac : `source myenv/bin/activate`
-3. Install streamlit library (only if streamlit does not installed globally):
+3. Install some libraries (only if those libraries does not installed globally):
-   - `pip install streamlit`
+   - `pip install streamlit streamlit-javascript`
 4. We need to [create a OpenRouter API Key](#how-to-obtain-openrouter-api-key) into the secrets file.